-Montessori for Children with Special Needs
+Montessori for Children with Disabilities and Neurodivergences

 Children learn in multi-age classes, with the same teacher, for 3 years.
 This sustained connection creates a stable, predictable environment for adults and children alike.
 Students are able to attend to their learning, rather than having to adjust to new people and new routines every year.

-When my son was identified as having high functioning autism spectrum disorder I began searching for options for his education.
+When my son was identified as having autism spectrum disorder I began searching for options for his education.
 I am so grateful I found Montessori!
 He has been in a Montessori school now for 7 years.
 The greatest benefits have been the freedom of movement within a structured environment, a focus on learning concepts through concrete materials over continuous, lecture-style direct instruction from a teacher, and the opportunities to focus his learning on things that he is interested in.
 Support from teachers and familiar peers for a 3-year time period has helped him learn how to control his emotions and behaviors as well as benefited him socially.
 I am so happy for the growth of my child!

 CAMI J., MONTESSORI PARENT, SALT LAKE CITY, UTAH

-Montessori for Children with Special Needs
+Montessori for Children with Disabilities and Neurodivergences

 Finding a Fit